 Once the well is ready, fracking fluid, a special mixture of 99.5% water and sand, and 0.5% chemicals – many of which are found in everyday household items – is pumped at high pressure through perforating holes to create paper-thin cracks in shale rock, freeing the oil and natural gas trapped inside.

 Fracking fluid is 99.5% water and sand.
 0.5% is made up of safe chemical additives, most of which are found in common household products.

-The Colorado Oil and Gas Conservation Commission (COGCC) rules require that “operators publicly disclose the ingredients and concentrations of fracturing chemicals for each well.”
-In fact, Colorado was the first state to require that producers disclose all chemicals—including their concentrations—to state regulators including the Colorado Oil and Gas Conservation Commission.
+The Colorado Energy and Carbon Management Commission (ECMC) rules require that “operators publicly disclose the ingredients and concentrations of fracturing chemicals for each well.”
+In fact, Colorado was the first state to require that producers disclose all chemicals—including their concentrations—to state regulators including the Colorado Energy and Carbon Management Commission.

 After fracking is complete, Colorado law also requires that the well is permanently plugged, and the land is returned to the way it was before the drilling operations started.
 The land can then be used for other activities and there is no sign that a well was once there.

 Learn more about the seven steps of oil and natural gas extraction here.